JanSetunsky/kubernetes-universal/readme.md

 This is a demonstration of how to build a universal environment for deploying, for example, Kubernetes, or others, and managing automation operations with the DevOps CI/CD method.
-All automation processes can be automated from A to Z using PowerShell.
+All automation processes can be automated from A to Z using procedures.

 ## The lifecycle of an application build